List of Simoun characters: Protagonists

 Mamina is a skillful but haughty sibylla, formerly assigned to Chor Ignis aboard the Arcus Niger who joins Chor Tempest at Halconf's request.
 Her parents were servants to Roatreamon's family, and that's the reason she initially rejects to be Roatreamon's friend.
 She and Aer fight because they both want to be Neviril's pair.
 Despite her humble origins, she was promoted to Sibylla rank when she volunteered for combat duty when other sibyllae refused.
 Her hobby is cooking, and she also enjoys cleaning and other domestic chores.
 Very slowly, she befriended Roatreamon and even loves her.
-In episode 19, She cuts one of her hair off and is killed offscreen while protecting Neviril from the Argentum.
+In episode 19, She cuts one of her hair off and the High Priestesses of Plumbum girls killed her offscreen while protecting Neviril from the Argentum.
 She and Yun piloted the Nimbus or Superbus (ニンバス/スペルブス).